Tutorial: Adding an email alias in Office 365, Exchange or Active-Directory

 The aliases are now synced to Azure AD / Office 365.

-Add an alias in Exchange Online via PowerShell
+An alias in Exchange Online Add via PowerShell

-Login to Exchange Online via these commands and add an alias via this command.
+Login in Exchange Online via these commands and add an alias via this command.

 Set-Mailbox "info" -EmailAddresses @{add="info2@365tips.be"}